 Remember that even no fee brokers have to pass on ETF fees.
 Compare fees and minimum orders.
 An ETF provider, for example, may have a $25 minimum.

 Exchange-traded products track indices (NASDAQ, S&P 500), commodities (the price of gold or oil), and other underlying benchmarks.

 Here are some popular themes you can track with an ETF:

-Invest in a diversified basket of stocks in a major industry sectors or target a hot sector (self-driving cars, robotics).
+Invest in a diversified basket of stocks in major industry sectors or target a hot sector (self-driving cars, or robotics).
 Information technology and healthcare ETFs are currently outperforming other industries.

 Over concentration in cyclical industries such as retail and energy that do well when the economy is growing can drag down investment portfolio returns in a slow economy.
 ETFs tracking indices representing multiple indices such as the S&P 500 diversify this risk.
 The SPDR S&P 500 Low Volatility UCITS ETF has been a top performer over the last year.

 Emerging market stocks benefit from the rapid economic growth of developing economies.
-By buying a basket of stock indices from different emerging markets, investors can benefit from above average economic growth while reducing price volatility.
-China A shares and Saudi Arabia are top performing ETFs in the first half of 2019.
+By buying a basket of stock indices from different emerging markets, investors can benefit from above-average economic growth while reducing price volatility.
+China A-shares and Saudi Arabia are top-performing ETFs in the first half of 2020.

 - SoFi’s GIGE fund for the gig economy lets investors in on deals 31 days post-IPO.